 The Company is a self-administered, self-managed, real estate investment trust ("REIT") with headquarters in Chicago, Illinois.
 The Company is a fully integrated owner and operator of lifestyle-oriented properties ("Properties").
 The Company leases individual developed areas ("sites") with access to utilities for placement of factory built homes, cottages, cabins or recreational vehicles ("RVs").
 The Company was formed to continue the property operations, business objectives and acquisition strategies of an entity that had owned and operated Properties since 1969.
-As of March 31, 2008, we owned or had an ownership interest in a portfolio of 313 Properties located throughout the United States and Canada containing 112,865 residential sites.
-These Properties are located in 28 states and British Columbia (with the number of Properties in each state or province shown parenthetically) - Florida (87), California (48), Arizona (35), Texas (15), Pennsylvania (13), Washington (14), Colorado (10), Oregon (9), North Carolina (8), Virginia (8), Delaware (7), Maine (6), Nevada (6), Wisconsin (6), New York (6), Indiana (5), Illinois (4), Massachusetts (4), New Jersey (4), Michigan (3), South Carolina (3), New Hampshire (2), Ohio (2), Tennessee (2), Utah (2), Alabama (1), Kentucky (1), Montana (1), and British Columbia (1).
+As of June 30, 2008, the Company owned or had an ownership interest in a portfolio of 309 Properties located throughout the United States and Canada containing 112,002 residential sites.
+These Properties are located in 28 states and British Columbia (with the number of Properties in each state or province shown parenthetically, as follows): Florida (86), California (48), Arizona (35), Texas (15), Washington (14), Pennsylvania (13), Colorado (10), Oregon (9), North Carolina (8), Delaware (7), Nevada (6), Virginia (6), Wisconsin (6), New York (6), Indiana (5), Maine (5), Illinois (4), New Jersey (4), Massachusetts (4), Michigan (3), South Carolina (3), New Hampshire (2), Ohio (2), Tennessee (2), Utah (2), Alabama (1), Kentucky (1), Montana (1), and British Columbia (1).